onecompiler/tutorials/r/functions/functions.md

-Functions is a sub-routine which contains set of statements.
+Function is a sub-routine which contains set of statements.
 Usually functions are written when multiple calls are required to same set of statements which increases re-usuability and modularity.

 Functions allows you to divide your large lines of code into smaller ones.
 Usually the division happens logically such that each function performs a specific task and is up to developer.